-Hillary Clinton Sent A Special Delivery To Fans Who Camped Out For Her New Book
+Hillary Clinton Sends Pizza To Fans Camped Out For Her New Book & We're Screaming

 People who lined up overnight to by a new copy of What Happened got a surprise delivery from the author herself.
 Hillary Clinton sent pizza to fans who camped out at the Barnes & Noble store in Manhattan's Union Square, where the former presidential nominee begins her book tour on Tuesday, Sept.
 12. Some recipients of the special gift posted photos on Twitter showing the boxes of pies that were handed out to them.